Epic Games

 No mercy for the enemy!
 That’s the spirit many adopt in the competitive arena of Fortnite.
 While players can be fiercely individualistic, they also band together in the game’s Save The World mode.
 The Fortnite community is vast and diverse, dispelling the myth that it’s just for kids.
 To truly understand its demographic reach, we need to delve into Fortnite user statistics.
 This will offer a clearer picture of the age groups and backgrounds that constitute its player base.

-Fortnite has a total of 350 million registered users.
+Fortnite has over 400 million registered users.

 • The game had amassed 125 million registered players by 2018.
 Then, it literally doubled that number in 2019 with 250 million registered users.